Understanding the ROI on clients and projects using FreshBooks profitability tools is keeping marketing firm zamartz on a steady journey of growth.

 When we started playing around in FreshBooks, I would walk through all the scenarios of our existing business tasks with the rep—different types of invoices we have, projects that we bill internally and to clients—and I kept getting “yes” as the answer.

-The combination of the “yes” to all my questions, and your integrations and partnerships with Gusto for HR/payroll, Bench for bookkeeping, and Zapier for connections … it was like a match made in heaven.
+The combination of the “yes” to all my questions, and your integrations and partnership with Gusto for HR/payroll and Zapier for connections … it was like a match made in heaven.

 You’ve set up quite a few Projects in the app.
 How are you using Projects in your business?